 Sub-section (11) has been inserted to avoid any double taxation under the legislation.
-Where tax has been paid in relation to a payment for activities carried out under the "franchise scheme" because the payment is deemed to be wages under the new section, no other person shall be liable to pay-roll tax in respect of any other payments made in respect of those identical activities.
+Where tax has been paid in relation to a payment for activities carried out under the "franchise scheme" because the payment is deemed to be wages under the new section, no other person shall be liable to pay-roll tax in respect of that payment or in respect of any other payment relating to the same activities, unless there is an intention to avoid or evade tax.